 Stephen Watson, an amateur long drive competitor, aced a hole which no longer exists at Eagle Canyon golf estate.
 In 2005, the year the course opened, Watson holed out with his drive on the original 330-metre 12th.
 However, the green was thought to be poorly positioned, and a new green was subsequently built, extending the hole to 440 metres.

 Ian Geringer, the golf director at Highland Gate in Mpumalanga, holed out on the par-4 sixth hole at the Ernie Els design, a distance of 324 metres from the red tees, in November 2018.

-John Bland, who has had a remarkable 30 holes-in-one in over a half-century of playing golf as a professional, aced the 296-metre par-4 tenth hole at ERPM in a Friday School match in November 1981, striking a long drive over an oak tree directly at the green.
+John Bland, who passed away in May, 2023, had a remarkable 34 holes-in-one in his lifetime (he was a tour pro for more than 50 years), including three in 2020 at Fancourt.
+Bland aced the 296-metre par-4 tenth hole at ERPM in a Friday School match in November 1981, striking a long drive over an oak tree directly at the green.
 No one knew where the ball had finished, and his opponent Arthur Jacob hit his second shot next to the pin, for a tap-in birdie with a shot.
 Only then did they find Bland’s ball, so a 2 lost to a 1.